 The Clumber Spaniel is calm, docile and mellow.
-All of which, are traits you’d least expect from a top gun dog.
+All of which, are traits you would least expect from a top gun dog.
 However, they are one of the best in the game.
 As for hunting companions, Clumbers were top choices among kings of England.

 The history of the Clumber starts in the late 1700s in Nottinghamshire of England.
 The Duke spent a great deal of effort into breeding the ideal hunting companion for his estate, called the Clumber Park.
 This is where they earned their name.

 Quickly, these spaniels became a favorite among bird hunters, especially with the British royals.
-And from there on, Clumber Spaniels served as hunting companions for Edward VII, George V and many others down the line.
+And from there on, Clumber Spaniels had served as hunting companions for King Edward VII, George V and many other royals down the line.